 Events at Dundurn

 We host a variety of events, workshops and exhibitions at Dundurn National Historic Site throughout the year.
 No two trips are ever the same!
-View all Hamilton Civic Museum Events
+View all Hamilton Civic Museums Events

 Jerry Muskrat's Greatest Lakes Adventure!